ClareBee/storybook-basics/README.md

 - **knobs addon** -> dynamic interaction w component props NB  >knobs don’t replace stories.
 Knobs are great for exploring the edge cases of the components.
 Stories are used for showcasing the intended cases.

+### Review with Teams
+- Design system as single source of truth/single point of failure
+- CircleCI for Continuous Integration